Using sensory stories to inform on care plans and needs

 *It is important never to force stimuli upon an individual.
 At any point if they are showing signs that they are not enjoying the experience stop immediately. *Please see the note on allergies click here

-When used in a safe setting rhyming multi-sensory stories can be used to prepare the listener for visits out of their daily routine such as a visit to the dentist.
+When used in a safe setting rhyming multi-sensory stories can be used to prepare the individual for visits out of their daily routine such as a visit to the dentist.